imi-bigpicture/wsidicomizer/README.md

 ### Using

 As the Bioformats library is a java library it needs to run in a java virtual machine (JVM).
 A JVM is started automatically when the `bioformats` module is imported.
-The JVM can´t be restarted in the same Python inteprenter, and is therfore left running once started.
+The JVM can´t be restarted in the same Python inteprenter, and is therefore left running once started.
 If you want to shutdown the JVM (without closing the Python inteprenter) you can call the shutdown_jvm()-method:

 ```python
 import scyjava